Research Program

 B. Optional Courses (any one) 4 Credit

-Dissertation work shall start after the completion of the mandatory course work.
-This will be typically divided in six phases, as below:
+Research work shall start after the completion of the mandatory course work.
+Ph.D. title Registration Seminar and this will be typically divided in six phases, as below:

 • Phase-1 (3 to 6 months)